janlemon/PublicHolidays/README.md

 # OpenHolidays API Custom Connector

-This repository contains the custom connector for the OpenHolidays API, created by Jan Lemon.
+This repository contains the custom connector for the OpenHolidays API.
 The OpenHolidays API allows easy access to holiday and vacation information worldwide directly in Power Automate.

 ## Features